U.S. 93

 Eleven possible crossings over the Colorado River were studied for U.S. 93 by 1998, and three crossings were identified as preferable.
 Ultimately the Sugarloaf alternative was chosen, with a composite concrete arch bridge selected for the crossing over Black Rock Canyon.
 The Environmental Impact Statement for the alternative was completed and adopted on March 22, 2001.

 Congress designated the name of the proposed bridge in a 2004 transportation bill.
 The span honors Pat Tillman, a former Arizona Cardinals player who joined the U.S. Army after September 11, 2001.
-Tillman was killed in spring 2004 during a friendly fire incident in Afghanistan.
+Tillman was killed in Spring 2004 during a friendly fire incident in Afghanistan.
 O'Callaghan was a two-term Governor of Nevada who passed away in 2004.1,2

 Construction began on the 890 foot high bridge over the Colorado River on February 14, 2005.
 440 concrete blocks were cast to make up the columns supporting the bridge deck.
 Upon their completion, work commenced on the 1,060 foot arch.
 The gap in the arch was closed in August 2009.2

 Prior to opening of the O'Callaghan-Tillman Bridge in October 2010, U.S. 93 remained across the top of Hoover Dam.
 The dam, which holds back sparkling blue Lake Mead, was closed to through traffic once the arch bridge was complete.
-The Arizona approach was gated, and the approach to the dam from Boulder City, Nevada, was redesignated as Nevada 172.
-Completion of the bridge eliminated a major traffic clog and allowed commercial trucks to once again use U.S. 93.
+The Arizona approach was gated, and the approach to the dam from Boulder City, Nevada, was redesignated as Nevada State Route 172.
+Completion of the bridge eliminated a major traffic bottleneck and allowed commercial trucks to once again use U.S. 93.
 Trucks were previously banned due to security concerns after the events of September 11, 2001.1

 Approximately 2.2 miles of the Hoover Dam Bypass were built in Nevada, along with a 1.1 mile approach in Arizona.
 The four lane freeway includes a 400 foot long bridge over Gold Strike Canyon.
 Curving around Sugarloaf Mountain in Arizona, an 800 foot long bridge spans the old alignment of U.S. 93.
 Further south, two bighorn sheep overpasses were built to alleviate wildlife concerns.